Table of Contents

-- Beer Bacon Music Festival – May 19 in Frederick. over 75 beers on tap, 2 tons of bacon, and several live bands and outdoor games, like knockerball.
+- Beer Bacon Music Festival – The third week in May in Frederick. over 75 beers on tap, 2 tons of bacon, and several live bands and outdoor games, like knockerball.
 It sounds like a blast!
 They had me at bacon.
-Tickets go on sale Feb.
+Tickets usually go on sale Feb.
 1st.
 Like the Facebook page for updates.

 - Frederick’s Oktoberfest – at the Frederick Fairgrounds, usually the last weekend in September or first weekend in October.
 Food, music, German heritage…it’s always fun.
 NOTE: If you wear an authentic Dirndl or Lederhosen to Frederick’s Oktoberfest, your admission FREE on Saturday.